francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 Each QUIC endpoint uses the decoder_fec_scheme transport parameter to define the FEC scheme used to decode the received repair symbols.
 The QUIC sender MUST use the specified FEC scheme to generate repair symbols.
-The decoder_fec_scheme parameter is an integer value representing is the identifier of the desired FEC scheme.
+The decoder_fec_scheme parameter is an integer value representing the identifier of the desired FEC scheme.
 For instance, a FEC scheme using reed solomon could be identified by the ID 0x0 and a FEC scheme using LDPC could be identified by 0x1.